GreedyBastard/Cpp/README.md

 Make sure you read the License file above!
 Anyone can copy, modify or distribute anything from this repository without charge.

-Every potatoe is for teaching purpose!
+Every potato is for teaching purpose!

 Documentation: